osmosis-labs/osmosis/docs/architecture/concentrated-liquidity-adr.md

 Lastly, the `swaprouter` keeper stores a mapping from the pool id to the pool type .
 This mapping is going to be neccessary for knowing where to route the swap messages.

-To achive this, we create the following store index:
+To achieve this, we create the following store index:

 ```go
 // x/swaprouter/types/keys.go